manasvib112/wizz-assignment/README.md

 # Project Deployment

-The project is deployed at the following url https://wizz-app-manasvi.web.app/
+The project is deployed at the following url https://wizz-app-manasvi.web.app/ll

+# Install Dependencies

+To install the dependencies run the `npm install` command on terminal/powershell/bash

 # Getting Started with Create React App